- What is SUSE Linux Enterprise Server 12?

 But not only is SUSE Linux Enterprise Server a reliable, scalable and secure platform for web servers and web application servers, it has also become recognized as an established platform for running mission-critical enterprise workloads.
 Increased independent software vendor (ISV) acceptance and endorsement has resulted in the growing availability, certification and support of many third-party enterprise applications on SUSE Linux Enterprise Server.

 What software applications are available for SUSE Linux Enterprise Server?

-Over 10,000 applications today are certified and supported on SUSE Linux Enterprise, more than any other enterprise Linux distribution.
+SUSE is working with over 1,400 independent software vendors (ISVs) to provide thousands of applications that are certified and supported on SUSE Linux Enterprise.
 For a complete list of certified software applications for SUSE Linux Enterprise Server (all versions), please visit www.suse.com/partner/isv/isvcatalog.

 How can my organization or company benefit from SUSE Linux Enterprise Server?

 Get improved services uptime, better operational efficiency and faster access to enterprise-quality open source innovation.
 Compete more effectively with SUSE Linux Enterprise Server, a highly reliable, scalable and secure server operating system for efficiently deploying highly available enterprise-class IT services in physical, virtual or cloud infrastructure.